 You’ve found the best dog sitter for your dog, had a great meet-and-greet, and finalized your dog’s stay on Rover.
 What’s next?
-Dropping off your dog at your pet sitter’s home, of course.
+Dropping off your dog at your pet sitter’s home, or welcoming your sitter to yours for house sitting.
 But before you scoop up your pal’s food, leash, and bed to head out the door, consider taking these few extra steps to get your dog ready for a perfect pet sitter experience.

 To make your dog’s time with your sitter as comfortable, fun, and worry-free as possible, we’ve compiled a few tips for getting yourself, your home, and your dog ready for dog boarding or house sitting before the big day.